Verbal communication skills are essential skills in today’s business environment…

 Most of us will have participated in formal communication skills training such as ‘Presentation Skills’ or ‘Business Development Skills’ courses.
 Many courses cover the formal, planned and group situations we often face.
 But they rarely cover our regular, informal ones, such as discussions, meetings, workshops, telephone calls and conversations.

-The following nine tips are a starting point to help you think about how you can improve your verbal communications skills, whether in planned or unplanned situations:
+The following nine tips are a starting point to help you think about how you can improve your verbal communications skills (see our NEW Think Before You Speak™ course here), whether in planned or unplanned situations:

 1. Read more – Simply increasing what you read (business texts, novels, newspapers etc) can improve your vocabulary, help you express ideas clearly and eliminate weaknesses in your language skills.